ctb/2017-ucdavis-igg201b/lab2/NOTES.md

     no easy way to get a summary.
   * mapping uses heuristics that may be approximate (true in general)

+  How big a problem are this?
+(How would we know? :)

 * other things to point out & discuss:

   * we'll talk about assembly during a different set of 3 labs